Jonathon Keats: Projects 2010–present

 Keats opened a "Microbial Academy of Sciences" in January 2012.
 Situated in the San Francisco Arts Commission gallery, his academy provided colonies of cyanobacteria with access to imagery from the Hubble Space Telescope, which he said would allow the photosynthetic microbes to do astrophysical research.
 In an interview with the Wall Street Journal, Keats explained that he was motivated by the unresolved scientific quest for a theory of everything, the failings of which he attributed to the complexity of the human brain relative to the simplicity of the universe.
 He claimed that the fundamental laws of physics could more readily be grasped by cyanobacteria than by humans, because "cyanobacteria are not burdened by all that gray matter.”

 In April 2012, Keats launched the Electrochemical Currency Exchange Co. in the basement of Rockefeller Center.
 According to The Economist, his enterprise exploited "electrochemical arbitrage", generating energy by taking advantage of differences in the metallic content of Chinese and American coinages.
 The energy generated was used to power a data processing center, but, due to the low wattage, the center consisted of pocket calculators, limiting computations to addition, subtraction, multiplication and division.
 On May 16, 2012, a similar experiment was held in Hong Kong in the lobby of an HSBC building.
 But this time the electrochemical charge was derived exclusively from Chinese currency: aluminum Chinese fen and brass Hong Kong pennies.
 A special website was made for this particular event.

+In 2015, Keats developed century cameras and millennium cameras.
+These are pinhole cameras designed to take very long exposure images, analogous to solarigraphy, but not focused on the sun.
+The ASU Art Museum has committed to a month-long exhibition of a millennium camera photo in 3015.